Eyes Wide Open

 He said everything you wanted to hear but he meant none of it.

-You stop wishing for the “should have beens” and let go of your hope wrapped in the bittersweet memories of your past ghosts.
+You stop wishing for the “should have beens” and let go of your hope wrapped in the bittersweet memories of your ex-lover.
 You let it go.

 You give in to the pain you once refused to acknowledge.

-This is what you see when you truly keep your eyes wide open.
+This is what you see when you truly keep your eyes wide opened.